-Long ago it should have been clear that a small percentage of drivers-drunken drivers, for instance, or the 5 percent who are "accident-prone" and cause three quarters or so of all accidents-are beyond the reach of driver training and can cause accidents on the safest road.
-Long ago it should have become clear that we have to do something about a small but significant probability of accidents that will occur despite safety laws and safety training.
-And this means that safehighway and safe-driving campaigns have to be supplemented by engineering to make accidents themselves less dangerous.
-Where we engineered to make cars safe when used right, we also have to engineer to make cars safe when used wrong.
+Long ago it should have been clear that a small percentage of drivers-drunken drivers, for instance, or the 5 per cent who are "accident-prone" and cause three quarters or so of all accidents-are beyond the reach of driver training and can cause accidents on the safest road.
+Long ago it should have become clear that we have to do something about a small but agnificant probability of accidents that will occur despite safety laws and safety training.
+And this means that safe highway and safe-driving campaigns have to be supplemented by engineering to make accidents themselves less dangerous.
+Where we engineered to make cars safe when used wrong.
 This, however, the automobile industry failed to see.